 Firefox Implemented DNS over HTTPS DNS using Cloudflare

-Mozilla Firefox Recently added NextDNS in Firefox 73 update along with Cloudflare as an additional provider with DNS over HTTPS that provides an encrypted connection for every DNS request from users.
+Mozilla Firefox Recently added NextDNS in Firefox 73 update and Cloudflare as an additional provider with DNS over HTTPS that provides an encrypted connection for every DNS request from users.

 WHAT IS DOH